A Guide to Using Auction Bridging Loans and Bridging Finance:

 The property seller’s solicitors will always provide copies of any legal paperwork associated with the sale.
 These documents include copies of counterpart leases, title deeds, and planning permissions when appropriate.
 Although these documents are usually provided as a courtesy, there is sometimes a modest charge for the provision of this information.

-It is a best practice to always consult your own solicitor to review these documents in order to ensure everything is within the legal limits and the property is still a good investment.
-It is important to remember that there are a number of issues that can arise between the completion of the bid process and the final payment for the property, so having legal counsel available to assist with these pitfalls is a great way to ensure a smoother transaction.
+It is a best practice always to consult your own solicitor to review these documents in order to ensure everything is within the legal limits and the property is still a good investment.
+It is important to remember that several issues can arise between the completion of the bid process and the final payment for the property, so having legal counsel available to assist with these pitfalls is a great way to ensure a smoother transaction.

 Obtain Heads of Terms before Any Auction

-It is important to note that not all short term lenders are created equally and although they may be similar, each has their own unique lending strategies.
-Finance brokers are constantly monitoring how lenders position themselves and have an idea of which partnership will work best for their client.
+It is important to note that not all short-term lenders are created equally.
+Although they may be similar, each has its own unique lending strategy.
+Finance brokers constantly monitor how lenders position themselves and have an idea of which partnership will work best for their clients.

 This is also important when it comes to the completion period associated with the auction purchase.
 Since completion periods usually last 28 days, it important to have the proper funding in place ahead of time.